uniciant/just-webrtc/examples/signalling-peer/README.md

 To see the messages bouncing between peers, open the browser's developer console.

+NOTE: Depending on the browser and operating system, it is sometimes difficult to test local communications between two tabs.
+The most reliable combination for local testing I have found is between two firefox tabs, where one is in private browsing mode.

 ```sh
 # install protobuf compiler
 apt install -y protobuf-compiler